Fulbright Malaysia Program

 • ASPE’s coverage is minimal and meets the minimum health insurance requirements for J-1 Exchange Visitors.

-• Health & Accident Insurance (ASPE) – valued at up to USD$100,000 (for the scholar only)
+• ASPE is valued at up to USD$100,000 (for the recipient only)

 Some U.S. universities may require a recipient to purchase additional health insurance if ASPE benefits do not meet university requirements for coverage.